tillson/git-hound/README.md

 "regexes.txt"
 ]

+## Building the project

+From the main folder: go build .

 ## User feedback

 These are discussions about how people use GitHound in their workflows and how we can GitHound to fufill those needs.
 If you use GitHound, consider leaving a note in one of the active issues.